-317 Main Community Music Center in Yarmouth, Maine, wants to make music with you.
+317 Main Community Music Center in Yarmouth, Maine, looks forward to making music with you.
 Our Deep Roots programming caters to music lovers ages 55+.
 We offer private instruction on 14 instruments including voice as well as group lessons, ensembles, custom groups, lecture series, English Country Dancing and Noon Tunes, a free monthly concert series.
-Deep Roots are, of course, welcome in any adult class, but classes with the Deep Roots designation cater specifically to this age group.
+Deep Roots are, of course, welcome in any adult class, but classes with the Deep Roots designation cater specifically to older musicians.

 Deep Roots American Folk Revival Ensemble

 The American folk-music revival was a phenomenon in the United States that began during the 1940s and peaked in popularity in the mid 1960s.
 Some notable performers of the genre include Josh White, Burl Ives, Woodie Guthrie, Lead Belly, Big Bill Broonzey, Jena Ritchie, John Jacob Niles, Paul Robeson, Cisco Houston, and others.
 The revival brought folk music into the popular mainstream with artists such as Peter, Paul and Mary, The Kingston Trio, The Weavers, Odetta, Harry Belafonte and others.
 This ensemble is open to all singers and instrumentalists (55+) who would like to explore this rich repertoire in a group setting with other folk enthusiasts.11 weeks, $110.00 (plus $25 annual registration)

 English Country Dancing